 JoAnn's Story

 JoAnn joined Watsi on October 1st, 2015.
-Seven years ago, JoAnn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-JoAnn's most recent donation supported Natasha, a six-year-old girl from Kenya, to fund hip surgery.
+Eight years ago, JoAnn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+JoAnn's most recent donation supported Elizabeth, a 7-month-old girl from Haiti, to fund heart surgery.

 Impact